 “Well, I think I want to preface it by saying that the purpose of that article was not to be like, ‘I’m still a Harry Potter fan.’
 That was kind of my closing line, and that was the least important part of that,” Nicole tells HollywoodLife.
 “I’m a Harry Potter fan because you can’t take that away if these books helped you as a kid, if these books meant something to you.”

 “She created this amazing fantastical world,” she adds.
 “And, you know, if that is something you’ve clung on to as a kid, and I was a huge fan as a kid.
 I’m still a huge fan, whatever she says does not affect words already written.”

 It seems that Nicole’s words fell on deaf ears.
 J.K. tweeted a quote from feminist writer Andrea Dworkin about how men treat women’s opinions as if they are “acts of violence.”
-Author Stephen King retweeted J.K., and she responded that her love for him reached “new eights,” per the Independent.
+Author Stephen King retweeted J.K., and she responded that her love for him reached “new heights,” per the Independent.
 “It’s so much easier for men to ignore women’s concerns, or to belittle them, but I won’t ever forget the men who stood up when they didn’t need to.
 Thank you, Stephen.”